 "What I mean, you terrible liar, is I'm fairly certain either one of them would be quite happy to offer you a seat . . . on their face."

-Her shrill tone brought another excrutiating laugh from him.
-Though, she had to know playing ignorant would only go so far, what the that curious, heady little hint of a scent curling off her just now, after she'd had a split-second to register his words.
+Her shrill tone brought another excruciating laugh from him.
+Though, she had to know playing ignorant would only go so far, what with that curious, heady little hint of a scent curling off her just now, after she'd had a split-second to register his words.